 The Bottom Line

-- What are service dogs? - With special training, service dogs learn to perform tasks for handlers with disabilities.
+- What are service dogs? - Special training teaches service dogs to perform tasks for handlers with disabilities.

-- Why Rottweilers as service dogs? - Rottweilers are strong, friendly, and incredibly caring animals.
+- Are Rottweilers good service dogs? - Rottweilers are strong, friendly, and incredibly caring animals.

-- How to get a Rottweiler service dog - You need a letter from a health professional to qualify for a service or therapy dog.
+- How to get a service Rottweiler - You need a letter from a health professional to qualify for a service or therapy dog.

-- What's the difference between a service dog vs. ESA? - Emotional support animals do not receive special training to perform particular tasks as service animals do.
+- What's the contrast between a PSD vs. ESA? - Emotional support animals do not receive special training to perform particular tasks as PSDs do.

 What Are Service Dogs?